thinkful-ei22/kev-dev-space-rep-client/README.md

 React and Redux are used on the front-end (with Create React-App and Buildpack for Heroku).
 NodeJS and as well as Mongoose and Express are used on the back-end with MongoDB as the database storage.

+The the live version was published to Heroku - both client and server side.

 NPM Modules used are:

   * Front-end